wolfessnaomitest/BLE-TPS43/README.md

 Add nice_nano variant folder from [Arduino Core I Found](https://github.com/selimmeric/Adafruit_nRF52_Arduino_Nice-NanoV2) with its contents to /home/$user/.platformio/packages/framework-arduinoadafruitnrf52/variants/
 Paying some attention to the platform.ini file may make this part make sense.

-Then with the project setup in for 'adafruit feather nrf52840 express'
+Then with the project setup for 'adafruit feather nrf52840 express'
 ```
 pio run -e adafruit_feather_nrf52840
 ```